thoughtbot/apprentice.thoughtbot.com/README.md

 thoughtbot.com
 ==============

-This is the source of thoughtbot.com, which is a hybrid Rails/jekyll site.
+This is the source of thoughtbot.com, which is a Rails app.

-We use jekyll to generate files to `public/`, which then gets served by Rails.

-We also use Rails to get real 301 redirects instead of the `<meta>` redirects in jekyll.

-We are using the Rails asset pipeline.

 Editing
 -------